Self-compassion: what is it?

-Pause and notice when your child is angry, frustrated or disappointed because things haven’t gone the way they wanted.
+Pause and notice when your child is angry, frustrated or disappointed because things haven’t gone the way they wanted and they’re being hard on themselves.
 For example, your child might be upset about how a haircut has turned out or sad and embarrassed that someone they care about doesn’t feel the same way.
 Maybe your child is worried that they’ve said something hurtful to a friend.

 You might hear your child say things like ‘I’m so ugly’, ‘Nobody likes me’, or ‘I’m a horrible friend’.
 Or your child might just be quiet and withdrawn.